Demerit points

 What happens if I currently have no demerit points and remain demerit point free over the 12 months – will I get an extra demerit point removed as a reward?

-Drivers who maintain clean driving records can be rewarded with discounted Compulsory Third Party insurance premiums.
+- Drivers who maintain a clean 40-month driving record may be rewarded with discounted Compulsory Third Party insurance premiums.

-No, unrestricted licence holders, including professional drivers, with active demerit points recorded on their licence will be identified for inclusion in the trial.
+- No, unrestricted licence holders, including professional drivers, with active demerit points recorded on their licence were already identified for inclusion in the trial.

-How will the customers be notified about the trial?
+How will customers be notified about the trial?

-Communication has started about the trial via updates to the website, email, social media and Service NSW.
+Communication has been ongoing throughout the trial via updates to the Transport website, media announcements, Service NSW email and social media.

-The trial will start by identifying unrestricted licence holders with current demerit points on 17 January 2023.
-This information will be captured in the second half of 2023 to allow for offences committed up to 17 January 2023 to be finalised and recorded on their traffic history.
+- The trial started by identifying unrestricted licence holders with current demerit points on 17 January 2023.
+This information was captured in the second half of 2023 to allow for offences committed up to 16 January 2023 to be finalised and recorded on their traffic history.

-At the end of the 12-month trial and the subsequent review period, drivers that started the trial with demerit points and have remained offence-free throughout the trial period will have a demerit point removed.
+- At the end of the 12-month trial and the subsequent review period, drivers who started the trial with demerit points, that have remained offence-free and meet all the criteria throughout the trial period will have a demerit point removed.
+A similar process will occur for the second and third trial periods.

-What legislative changes are required for this trial and why?
+What legislative changes are required for the trial periods?

-The Act has been amended to permit the removal of a demerit point under specified circumstances.
+- The Act was amended in August 2023 to permit the removal of a demerit point under specified circumstances.

-These legislative changes were required to return a point to qualifying licence holders at the end of the 12-month trial.
+- These legislative changes were required for the first trial to remove a point for qualifying licence holders at the end of the 12-month trial.
+The changes also included a Regulation making power to specify a second trial period should it be decided to continue the trial beyond January 2024.

-When can eligible licence holders expect to get one point back?
+When did eligible licence holders get one point removed for the first trial?

-- This will give Transport time to confirm that each eligible driver has not committed an offence during the trial period.
+- During the processing period, Transport will confirm that each eligible driver has not committed an offence during the trial period.

 - It can take some time for offences to be notified to Transport.
 For example, camera detected offences can take some time to be added to a persons’ driving record.